w3c/secure-payment-confirmation/bbk-requirements.md

 * At SPC authentication time, the client data will be signed by the passkey and the associated BBK.

-* To link the BBK to the passkey cryptographically, the BBK public key should be added in the client data.
+* To link the BBK to the passkey cryptographically, when the user agent does provide a BBK signature, the BBK public key must be added in the client data.

 ### Deletion